Smokey Stover: Use of language

 1946 strip as reprinted in issue 64 of the Smokey Stover comic book.

 The comic strip featured signs with strange nonsense words and phrases, such as "foo", "notary sojac", "scram gravy ain't wavey", and "1506 nix nix", and some became catchphrases.
 Holman defined "notary sojac" as Gaelic for "Merry Christmas" (Nodlaig Sodhach), and "1506 nix nix" was reportedly a private joke that included the hotel room number of cartoonist Al Posen, Holman's friend.
 His most frequent nonsense word was "foo", and Holman peppered his work with foo labels and puns.
 The term spread in popular culture during the 1930s and found use in 1938–39 Warner Brothers cartoons, most notably by director Bob Clampett, including Porky in Wackyland.
 Harvey Kurtzman claimed that the comic influenced him to use nonsense words and fill the corner panels of MAD Magazine with "nonsensical details".

 Smokey "often called himself a foo fighter when anyone else would have said firefighter", according to comics historian Don Markstein.
 "The word foo also turned up on signs, lists, menus, and the lips of various characters at random but frequent intervals."
 Foo may have been inspired by the French word feu meaning "fire", as Smokey's catch phrase was "where there's foo, there's fire", but Holman never gave a straight answer as to the origin.
 Holman states that he used the word due to having seen it on the bottom of a jade Chinese figurine in Chinatown, San Francisco, meaning "good luck".
-This is presumably a transliteration of the fu character (fú, 福), which is a common character for fortune, and figurines are common in Chinese communities featuring the "star god" Fú, Lù, Shòu.
+This is presumably a transliteration of the fu character (fú, 福), which is a common character for fortune, and figurines are common in Chinese communities featuring the "star gods" Fú, Lù, Shòu.